IsmaelTerreno/academy/README.md

 *   Quizzes need to get graded.
 *   For each teacher, they can calculate each student's total grade accumulated over a semester for their classes.

-To run the app first start a database postgres with :
+To run the app first start a database postgres with docker:
+1   `docker pull postgres`

-  `docker run -p 5432:5432 --name some-postgres -e POSTGRES_PASSWORD=mysecretpassword -d postgres`
+2   `docker run -p 5432:5432 --name some-postgres -e POSTGRES_PASSWORD=mysecretpassword -d postgres`